Iran protesters thank Trump, call for stronger sanctions

 "He is correct and we approve of what he spoke.
 He should help the Iranian people.
 We need internet because the internet in Iran is banned.
 We ask President Trump to convince European Union to ban the Mullah.
 We want President Trump to widespread Iranian sound all over the world and show Mullah's injustice to the people of the world."

 In announcing the waiver decision, the president appeared to do just that.
-The White House statement included several references to the regime's treatment of the protestors:
+The White House statement included several references to the regime's treatment of the protesters:

+"The Supreme Leader and his Islamic Revolutionary Guard Corps use mass arrests and torture to oppress and silence Iran's people. ...
+We are calling on all nations to lend similar support to the Iranian people, who are suffering under a regime that is stifling basic freedoms and denying its citizens the opportunity to build better lives for their families -- an opportunity that is every human being's God-given right. ...

 "Iran is the leading state sponsor of terrorism in the world," Vice President Mike Pence told the Voice of America earlier this month.
 "To see the people of Iran rising up, to demand change in their country, should hearten every freedom loving American and people who cherish freedom around the world."